Rain arrives too late for ailing Black Sea crops; yields fall

 “We are categorically against any measures which would destroy the market,” he said.
 “We need to make very cautious moves.”

-Drought during the winter sowing campaign and severe frosts in January and February hit winter grain yields in Ukraine, which fell to an average of 2.60 metric tons per hectare in 2012 from 3.06 metric tons per hectare last year.
+Drought during the winter sowing campaign and severe frosts in January and February hit winter grain yields in Ukraine, which fell to an average of 2.60 tonnes per hectare in 2012 from 3.06 tonnes per hectare last year.

-Ukraine, targeting a 2012 grain crop of 45 million metric tons, has harvested its early grains, mostly wheat and barley.
+Ukraine, targeting a 2012 grain crop of 45 million tonnes, has harvested its early grains, mostly wheat and barley.

-Its wheat harvest fell to 16.3 million metric tons from 22.3 million metric tons in 2011, while the barley harvest fell to 7.2 million metric tons this year from 9.1 million metric tons.
+Its wheat harvest fell to 16.3 million tonnes from 22.3 million tonnes in 2011, while the barley harvest fell to 7.2 million tonnes this year from 9.1 million tonnes.

 Hot weather in July could also have damaged output of late grains, analysts said, with recent rainfall and a drop in temperature unlikely to improve crop conditions significantly.